maged909/windows-php-switcher/README.md

 to use it just run the phpSwitcher.py on a terminal that has an adminstrator permissions

 	python phpSwitcher.py

+or you can simply double click the phpSwitcher.py file :)

 - keep in mind that the script would ask for primission that's just coz it needs that to modify the system environment variable "PATH"
 - after choosing the selection and changing the php any already opened terminals would still be working with the old php so you need to restart them